Sales and operations planning

-Sales and operations planning (S&OP) is an integrated business management process through which the executive/leadership team continually achieves focus, alignment, and synchronization among all organization functions.
-The S&OP process includes an updated forecast that leads to a sales plan, production plan, inventory plan, customer lead time (backlog) plan, new product development plan, strategic initiative plan, and resulting financial plan.
-Plan frequency and planning horizon depend on the specifics of the context.
-Short product life cycles and high demand volatility require a tighter S&OP than steadily consumed products.
-Done well, the S&OP process also enables effective supply chain management.
+Sales and operations planning (S&OP) is an integrated business management process through which the executive or leadership team continually achieves focus, alignment, and synchronization among all organizational functions.
+The S&OP process includes an updated forecast that informs a sales plan, production plan, inventory plan, customer lead time (backlog) plan, new product development plan, strategic initiative plan, and resulting financial plan.
+The frequency and planning horizon depend on the specific business context.
+Short product life cycles and high demand volatility require a more rigorous S&OP than steadily consumed products.

+While implemented effectively, the S&OP process also enables effective supply chain management.

 The Sales and Operations planning process has a twofold scope.
 The first scope is the horizontal alignment to balance the supply and demand through integration between the company departments and with suppliers and customers.
 The second aim is the vertical alignment amid strategic plan and the operational plan of a company.

-A properly implemented S&OP process routinely reviews customer demand and supply resources and "re-plans" quantitatively across an agreed rolling horizon.
-The re-planning process focuses on changes from the previously agreed sales and operations plan; while it helps the management team to understand how the company achieved its current level of performance, its primary focus is on future actions and anticipated results.
+A properly implemented S&OP process routinely reviews customer demand and supply resources and "re-plans" quantitatively across an agreed 'rolling' horizon.
+The re-planning process focuses on changes from the previously agreed sales and operations plan.
+It also helps management understand how the company achieved its current performance and what future actions and results to expect.

 Definitions

-S&OP was born with the concept of aggregated production planning (APP) in the first part of 1950, then switched to manufacturing resource planning (MRP 2) around 1985, till the current definition of business process for the alignment of supply and demand.
+S&OP was developed with the concept of aggregated production planning (APP) in the first part of 1950, then switched to manufacturing resource planning (MRP 2) around 1985, till the current definition of business process for the alignment of supply and demand.
 The term S&OP and its modern meaning were conceived of in the 1980s and are generally attributed to Richard Ling, then a consultant with the management consulting firm Oliver Wight.

 APICS defines S&OP as the "function of setting the overall level of manufacturing output (production plan) and other activities to best satisfy the current planned levels of sales (sales plan and/or forecasts), while meeting general business objectives of profitability, productivity, competitive customer lead times, etc., as expressed in the overall business plan."
 Institute for Supply Management defines it as "working cross-functionally with internal business units to forecast anticipated demand, inventory, supply and customer lead times based on the sales forecast, actual demand and capacity forecast."
-One of its primary purposes is to establish production rates that will achieve management’s objective of maintaining, raising, or lowering inventories or backlogs, while usually attempting to keep the workforce relatively stable.
+One of its primary purposes is to establish production rates that will achieve management's objective of maintaining, raising, or lowering inventories or backlogs, while usually attempting to keep the workforce relatively stable.
 It must extend through a planning horizon sufficient to plan the labor, equipment, facilities, material, and finances required to accomplish the production plan.
 As this plan affects many company functions, it is normally prepared with information from marketing, manufacturing, engineering, finance, materials, etc."

 It has also been described as "a set of decision-making processes to balance demand and supply, to integrate financial planning and operational planning, and to link high-level strategic plans with day-to-day operations."